steelcowboy/PyFlowChart/README.md

 - Drag and drop in the viewer
 - Preferences
 - More dynamic interface
-- Make this a Gio Application
+- Make this a Gio Application (or Kivy)